-These rules apply to any individual who is seeking selection as a delegate, or who has already been selected as a delegate, at any level of the delegate selection process (local, state or national).
+These rules apply to any individual who is seeking selection, or who has already been selected, as a delegate to a national nominating convention or as a delegate to any state or local convention or caucus that is held to select delegates to a national nominating convention.
 11 CFR 110.14(b)(1).

-No. Individual delegates are not required to register or file regular reports of the funds they raise and spend for their personal delegate activity.
+No. Individual delegates are not required to register or file regular reports of the funds they raise and spend for the purpose of furthering or advocating their selection.
 11 CFR 110.14(d)(3) and (e)(2).
 However, delegates acting as a group may have to file reports as a delegate committee.
 See "Do delegate committees have to file FEC reports?" below.

-Funds raised and spent for delegate selection are considered "contributions" and "expenditures" made for the purpose of influencing a federal election1and are therefore subject to the federal law's prohibitions.2 11 CFR 110.14(c)(1) and (2).
-Although the law generally does not limit contributions per delegate, 11 CFR 110.1(m)(1) and 110.14(d), certain other contribution limits apply.
-See e.g., 11 CFR 110.5(e).
-Please note that these prohibitions and limits apply to contributions of goods and services (in-kind contributions) as well as to monetary contributions.
+Funds raised and spent for the purpose of furthering delegate selection are considered "contributions" and "expenditures" made for the purpose of influencing a federal election [FN1] and are therefore subject to the federal law's prohibitions on contributions from certain sources.[FN2] 11 CFR 110.14(c)(1) and (2).
+However, there are no limitations on the monetary amount of contributions (from permissible sources) to delegates for the purpose of furthering their own selection as delegates.
+11 CFR 110.1(m)(1) and 110.14(d).
+Please note that the contribution prohibitions apply to contributions of goods and services (in-kind contributions) as well as to monetary contributions.
 11 CFR 100.52(d).

-Individual delegates may not accept any contributions from sources prohibited from making contributions in connection with federal elections.
+Individual delegates may not accept any contributions (whether direct or in-kind) from sources prohibited from making contributions in connection with federal elections.
 11 CFR 110.14(c)(2).
 These sources include:

 Yes.
 Travel and subsistence expenses related to the delegate selection process and the national nominating convention are considered "expenditures."
 11 CFR 110.14(e).
 Thus, a delegate may not use prohibited funds to pay for travel to attend the national convention and related food and lodging expenses.
 Advisory Opinions (AOs) 2000-38 and 1980-64.